 The psychology curriculum provides professional training, personal development, and preparation for graduate study in psychology and/or in human relations therapy skills.
-Students who want to prepare for law school can major in any of a wide variety of courses.
-Success in law school depends upon excellent analytical and communication skills, and a

 The social studies curriculum is designed for students seeking secondary education composite certification in economics, geography, history, and political science.

 The sociology curriculum focuses on the social system concerned with processes that shape individual communication, world views, and behavior and on the interrelatedness of social groups, social problems and human behavior.
 A major in sociology prepares students for professional careers in human/social services and for graduate study in the field.

 Students who wish to enter specific professional or graduate schools should write to those schools to receive advice about the courses of study expected of those who would enter.